xXExilXx/DiscordWebhookWrapper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See [LICENSE](LICENSE) for details.